A quote usually attributed to Buddha says, “Pain is inevitable but suffering is optional.” What a profound statement!

 We suffer when we are unable to handle ourselves, our emotions, and our circumstances.
 When we continue to suppress our thoughts and feelings, they hit back with vengeance one day.
 And, their attack is brutal, often resulting in not just sapping one of their mental energy but robbing them of their sanity altogether.
 Read more here.

-If Suffering is optional, how do I stop suffering?
+If suffering is optional, then how to overcome suffering?

 When you remain oblivious to the goodness, beauty and divinity in your life, or if you don’t selflessly devote a portion of your time to a cause, life is then forced to hand you the third perspective: suffering.
 It may come as acute boredom, deep sadness, severe depression or a wake-up call in the form of great personal loss.
 Whether you want to go with the first, second or third option, the choice is yours.
 Read more here.

-If Suffering is optional, and pain is inevitable how do I stay graceful in the situation?
+When pain is inevitable how do I stay graceful in a situation?

-If Suffering is optional, why am I not able to make happiness a choice?
+If suffering is a choice, why am I not able to make happiness a choice?

 Your actions fill your day and your days make up your life.
 It’s as simple as that.
 Excessive or negative thinking, being lazy or a workaholic, these are just habits.
 I would say even being jealous is a habit, for, a jealous person will find one reason or another to repeatedly experience (and justify) this emotion.
 It’s remarkable how much of what we think and do is driven by our habits.
 Read more here.

-If Suffering is optional, why suffering is an intricate part of our lives?
+Why is pain and suffering an intricate part of our lives?

 Good people suffer all the time.
 So much so, there’s almost no direct correlation between how good or spiritual you are vis-à-vis how much suffering you may have to endure in your life.
 Being good or great cannot protect you from physical or mental diseases if you hit the genetic jackpot, for example.
 Being good doesn’t mean that we can’t be hit by a truck or a drunk driver.
 Being good has no bearing on your stock prices or the life of your loved ones.
 In other words, goodness grants neither immunity from nor compensation for everything that we may deem as not good.